darkoxv88/Bioshock2IncreasedDifficultyMod/ReadMe.txt

 -> Looting gives a bit less resources
--> Hacking: increases the needle speed by 2 units (depending on the original speed the increase is about 6.5%-11.2%) -> The cost of MedHypos and EveHypos is now calculated: BASE_COST * 1.7 * 1.18 -> The cost of all Ammo is now calculated: BASE_COST * 1.7 -> The cost of all Consumables is now calculated: BASE_COST * 1.7 * 1.12
+-> Hacking: increases the needle speed by 2 units (depending on the original speed the increase is about 6.5%-11.2%) -> Changed some Hacking zones in the fourth area (Paupers Drop) -> The cost of MedHypos and EveHypos is now calculated: BASE_COST * 1.7 * 1.18 -> The cost of all Ammo is now calculated: BASE_COST * 1.7 -> The cost of all Consumables is now calculated: BASE_COST * 1.7 * 1.12